 “HARMAN is delivering new in-car solutions that seek to solve entertainment, communication and productivity pain points for drivers and passengers, while delivering the technology that consumers expect from their vehicles today,” said Christian Sobottka, Automotive President at HARMAN International.
 “Consumers expect their vehicles to mirror their technology habits outside the car with experiences that are hyper-personalized and deliver new levels of connectivity, productivity, and safety.
 Our market-ready solutions will help OEMs deliver on these evolving expectations and continue defining what’s possible in mobility.”

 Ready Together uses sound zone technology to enable each occupant to personalize their media, while also communicating more effectively with each other.
-It is being offered with a Personal Audio Headrest unit developed in collaboration with automotive interior and seating system supplier Grammer, which has undergone ergonomic and efficiency design improvements since its first showing in 2021.
+It is being offered with a Personal Audio Headrest unit, which has undergone ergonomic and efficiency design improvements since its first showing in 2021.
 The platform is now available for integration into vehicles, according to HARMAN.

 The Software Enabled Branded Audio can upgrade an existing system to a high-quality HARMAN-branded audio experience which also integrates into the OEM’s e-commerce and cloud platforms.
 Currently available for Android, the core app features added layers of personalized audio and entertainment and customizes the sound experiences based on user input around their listening style and preferences, according to HARMAN.